Why Should I do YOGA when I’m Pregnant?

 New to yoga?
 No problem!

 Frequently Asked Questions

 HAVE QUESTIONS ABOUT DOING YOGA WHILE PREGNANT OR WITH OUR YOGA FAMILY?

 What should every pregnant person know about doing yoga while pregnant?

 Yoga can be safe, fun + help relieve pregnancy aches so it's totally worth it + recommended if you are feeling healthy + up for it!

-Use props!
-Let go of your ego here.
+Use props to bring the ground up to you.
 Props help you create space for baby in poses, they also help you find stability as your balance changes.